Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 Since OpenOCD has support for the Xilinx version of SVF (XSVF), my plan for my flashing flow will be to use the Vivado generate the XSVF and have OpenOCD flash it.

+Now, some of you might be starting to notice that I diverging quite far from the well lite path of officially supported tools.
+Not only am I using an not officially supported debug probe, but I am also using some obscure open source software with questonable support for interfacing with Xiling UltraScale+ FPGAs.
+You might be wonder, given that the officially supported tools can already prove themselves to be a headack to get working properly why I am seemingly making my life even harder ?

+The reason is quite simple: when things inevitably start going wrong, as they will given the nature of the project, having an entirely open toolchain where all the code is accessible and modifiable, allows me to have more visibility as to what is going on.
+I cannot delve into a black box in the same fashion.

 ### Building OpenOCD

 By default the version of OpenOCD that I got on my test server via the packet manager was quite outdated and missing features